 Our picks

-- Ring Battery Doorbell Pro on Amazon (paid link)
+- Ring Battery Doorbell Pro (2nd Gen) on Amazon (paid link)

-The Pro 2 is Ring's wired flagship.
+The Ring Wired Doorbell Pro (formerly called the Ring Video Doorbell Pro 2) is Ring's wired flagship.
 Requires 16–24V AC wiring, but delivers the best image quality and fastest response in the lineup.
-The 1536p tall video with Head-to-Toe view and radar 3D motion detection is noticeably sharper than earlier models.
+The 4K Head-to-Toe video with radar 3D motion detection and Low-Light Sight color night vision is the sharpest footage in Ring's lineup.
 If your home has proper wiring, this is the definitive Ring doorbell.

-Before buying the Pro 2: Check your transformer voltage.
-If it's 10V or 12V, you'll need to replace it with a 16V 30VA transformer or the Pro 2 will have power problems.
+Before buying: Check your transformer voltage.
+If it's 10V or 12V, you'll need to replace it with a 16V 30VA transformer or the wired model will have power problems.

-- Ring Video Doorbell Pro 2 on Amazon (paid link)
+- Ring Wired Doorbell Pro on Amazon (paid link)

-The Doorbell 4 does everything most people need at a lower price.
+The Ring Battery Doorbell Plus (formerly the Ring Video Doorbell 4) does everything most people need at a lower price.
 1080p HD, Color Pre-Roll, works battery or wired, simple DIY install.
-The image isn't as sharp as the Pro 2 and the motion detection isn't as precise, but for a front door it's more than adequate.
+The image isn't as sharp as the Wired Doorbell Pro and the motion detection isn't as precise, but for a front door it's more than adequate.
 If budget matters, start here.

-- Ring Video Doorbell 4 on Amazon (paid link)
+- Ring Battery Doorbell Plus on Amazon (paid link)

 If you're doing a wired install: the transformer check